Zuotianyi/devops_hw2/README.md

 # devops_hw2
+## Tooling
+### Host Operating System Details
+Operating System: Ubuntu 22.04.2 LTS
+Chipset: Intel(R) Core(TM) i9-9900K CPU (x86_64)
+Ubuntu OS Details: Ubuntu 22.04.2 LTS (Jammy), 64-bit x86
+### Software Used
+Docker: 5:24.0.4-jammy

+## Journal
+Sometimes terminating resources incorrectly would cause dying old resources to conflict with the new ones leading to the situation that running the same command twice the first time it succeeds and the second time it fails.
 ## Step by Step Instructions
 ### Method 1 w/ Automation
 Enter devops_hw2 folder and run the following command